Projetos-III-UFPA-2024-4/bfgs/flutter_gui/gui/README.md

 ## Running this project

-In order to run this project, you must download flutter and use "flutter run" on the root directory
+In order to run this project, you must download flutter and use "flutter run" on the root directory.